railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 --------------------
 Some modules need to be installed on the OpenERP server.
 These are:

-    - caldav: Required, has the reference setup and the necessary underlying code.
+    - :mod:`caldav`: Required, has the reference setup and the necessary underlying code.
 Will also cause document & document_webdav to be installed.
-    - crm_caldav: Optional, will export the CRM Meetings as a calendar.
+    - :mod:`crm_caldav`: Optional, will export the CRM Meetings as a calendar.
-    - project_caldav: Optional, will export project tasks as a calendar.
+    - :mod:`project_caldav`: Optional, will export project tasks as a calendar.
-    - http_well_known: Optional, experimental.
+    - :mod:`http_well_known`: Optional, experimental.
 Will ease bootstrapping, but only when a DNS srv record is also used.

 When you install the above module(s), a ready-to-go reference setup of the folders is provided.